 - Dan Gingiss – Author of Winning at Social Customer Care and co-host of the Experience This!” podcast (formerly the Focus on Customer Service podcast)

-- Dave Chapman – Customer Champion at Buffer, contributor to Buffer’s Customer Happiness blog and co-host of Support Breakfast podcast
+- Dave Chapman – Customer Champion at Buffer, a contributor to Buffer’s Customer Happiness blog and podcast host.

-- Chase Clemons – Basecamps support pro and host of Support Ops podcast.
+- Chase Clemons – Basecamps support team lead and host of Support Ops podcast.

 - Conor Pendergrast – Customer Success Coach at Expensify, co-host of Support Breakfast podcast and author of the Start Managing Customers email series.

-- Lisa Hunt – Customer Champion at Geckoboard, co-host of Support Breakfast podcast and founder of London Support Lab
+- Lisa Hunt – Support Engineer at Klausapp, former Customer Champion at Geckoboard, founder of London Support Lab

 Founders of Help Desks and other Software